ADD CONDITION

 Cold'n Hot is a pain-relieving liquid designed to provide temporary relief from minor aches and pains in muscles and joints.
 It contains 16% menthol, which helps to soothe discomfort associated with conditions like simple backache, arthritis, strains, bruises, and sprains.

-This product is known for its powerful and fast-acting relief, making it a convenient option for those seeking to alleviate pain without the mess of traditional ointments.
-Cold'n Hot comes in a 2.5 FL OZ (74 mL) package, featuring a no-mess applicator that ensures easy use without leaving stains.
+This product is known for its powerful and fast-acting relief, and it features a no-mess applicator that ensures ease of use without leaving stains.
+Cold'n Hot comes in a convenient 2.5 FL OZ (74 mL) size, making it easy to apply whenever you need it.

 Uses